 \subsection{Properties of the superconducting state}

 Figure \ref{T1} shows the temperature dependence of {\tl} measured at the central peak of the NMR spectrum at $H_0$ = 3.0 T. Below {\tc}, {\tl} decreases due to the superconducting transition, but no clear coherence peak was observed for either compound.
 In BCS superconductors, a large coherence peak is usually observed.
 A large applied magnetic field could reduce the height of the coherence peak, but the applied magnetic field (3 T) we used is only 1/6 of the upper critical field (18 T) for {\nbr} and 1/4 for {\tar} (11.7 T), which is not strong enough to completely suppress the coherence peak\cite{tarh2b2_discover,suppress_coherencepeak_doi:10.1143/JPSJ.26.309}.
-Large nuclear electric quadrupole moment \cite{Li_PhysRevB.94.174511}, or phonon damping in the strong coupling regime\cite{Maeda_PbTaSe2_PhysRevB.97.184510,Luo_2018} could result in an absence of the coherence peak.
-However, the former dose not apply to $^{11}$B nuclei, and there is no indication of strong-coupling superconductivity as the decrease of {\tl} below {\tc} is not steep.
-Therefore, the absence of the coherence peak may indicate the possibility of unconventional superconductivity.In the case of Li$_2$Pd$_3$B and Li$_2$Pt$_3$B, a well-defined coherence peak was found in the former\cite{Nishiyama_PhysRevB.71.220505} but no coherence peak in the latter, which was explained by the different strength of SOC.
+A large nuclear electric quadrupole moment \cite{Li_PhysRevB.94.174511}, or phonon damping in the strong coupling regime\cite{Maeda_PbTaSe2_PhysRevB.97.184510,Luo_2018} could result in an absence of the coherence peak.
+However, the former does not apply to $^{11}$B nuclei, and there is no indication of strong-coupling superconductivity as the decrease of {\tl} below {\tc} is not steep.
+Another candidate to suppress the coherence peak is nonmagnetic impurities.
+However, in order to suppress completely the coherence peak, one would need 0.7 $n_{\rm cr}$ of impurity, where $n_{\rm cr}$ is the critical impurity concentration to kill superconductivity\cite{griffin}.
+Therefore, the absence of the coherence peak may indicate the possibility of unconventional superconductivity.
+In the case of Li$_2$Pd$_3$B and Li$_2$Pt$_3$B, a well-defined coherence peak was found in the former\cite{Nishiyama_PhysRevB.71.220505} but no coherence peak in the latter, which was explained by the different strength of SOC.